polimediaupv/paella-opencast/doc/build.md

 # Build and Install

-In this section we are going to explain how to build and install Paella Player for Matterhorn.
+In this section we are going to explain how to build and install Paella Player for Opencast.

-## Init git submodelues

-paella-matterhorn repo uses submodules, so when you clone the paella-matterhorn repo you need to init the submodules.
-To do this you need  to run:

-	$ git submodule init
-	$ git submodule update

-Onve you have the submodule downloaded you can continue with the installation.

 ## Dependencies